theraptured/The-rapture/README.md

 ## Who am I to make such bold claims?

 I'm a boy, 24 of age.
+My name is Victor Francis.
 I was left behind to witness the rapture happen before my eyes.
 God showed me visions of heaven.
 Heaven is far more beautiful than anything you can imagine.

 ## Why did God rapture people?